167th’s outstanding Airmen recognized in June UTA ceremony

 |0

-This work, 167th’s outstanding Airmen recognized in June UTA ceremony [Image 11 of 11], by SMSgt Emily Beightol-Deyerle, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 167th’s outstanding Airmen recognized in June UTA ceremony, by SMSgt Emily Beightol-Deyerle, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT